 In wide-field mode 'Alopeke and Zorro typically read out the full frame using the conventional amplifier at 1MHz.
 It is also possible to bin, read out a subarray, or use the EMCCD amplifier for faster readout, or read more slowly (0.1 MHz) for lower read noise.
 See the EMCCD page for the full list of readout options.

 Acquisition overheads associated with setting up on each new target include time for slewing the telescope, configuring the guiding, and centering the target.
-These sum to ~5 minutes for targets with V<12 and ~6 minutes for targets with V>12.
+This is already included in the OT calculation and is added to every observation.

-Point source standards (bright stars known to be single) will be observed at each sky location with a minimum of one per hour.
-These take ~10 minutes (including acquisition overheads) and must be included in time requests.
+Point source standards (bright stars known to be single) will be observed at each sky location with a minimum of one per hour for speckle imaging.
+These take ~10 minutes (including acquisition overheads).
 Groups of science targets closer than ~15 degrees may share point source standards.
+If PIs want to provide them, this is allowed.
+Otherwise, the NASA speckle team will choose standards for the PIs targets.
+If the later option is chosen, PIs do not need to add point source standards to their program.

 Programs wishing to do photometry must include 10 minutes (including acquisition overheads) per night per photometric calibrator (wide binaries).